CBD is NOT a panacea for every modern illness. It may or may not work for you and the research surrounding its benefits is still weak.

 GULP IT UP

 Capsules are another way to take CBD that’s convenient and discreet.
 CBD pills same as edibles go through the first-pass metabolism before reaching the bloodstream, which lowers their bioavailability.
-But capsules provide better effects because they come with a fixed dosage.
+But capsules provide better effects because they come with a fixed dosage and are free of unwanted additives.

 If the earthy hemp taste grosses you, capsules are your go-to.